Esca-MMC/PollenSprites/readme.md

 # Pollen Sprites
 A mod for the game Stardew Valley, adding a new type of monster called a Pollen Sprite.
-They appear on windy days in spring, float around players harmlessly, and sometimes drop random seeds when defeated.
+They appear on windy days, float around players harmlessly, and sometimes drop random seeds when defeated.

 ## Contents
 * [Installation](#installation)